groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/metadata-loading/load-metadata-password-protected/_index.md

 ### How do I handle exceptions related to document loading?
 Ensure proper error handling around document loading operations to catch and manage potential exceptions.
 ### Where can I find detailed documentation for GroupDocs.Metadata for .NET?
-Visit the [documentation](https://reference.groupdocs.com/metadata/net/) for comprehensive guides and API references.
+Visit the [documentation](https://tutorials.groupdocs.com/metadata/net/) for comprehensive guides and API tutorialss.
 ### Is there a free trial available for GroupDocs.Metadata for .NET?
 Yes, you can explore the library with a [free trial](https://releases.groupdocs.com/).